nrwl/nx/docs/shared/packages/angular/angular-plugin.md

 The Nx Plugin for Angular contains executors, generators, and utilities for managing Angular applications and libraries within an Nx workspace.
 It provides:

-- Integration with libraries such as Storybook, Jest, Cypress, Karma, and Protractor.
+- Integration with libraries such as Storybook, Jest and Cypress.
 - Generators to help scaffold code quickly, including:
   - Micro Frontends
   - Libraries, both internal to your codebase and publishable to npm